juandavidlozano/AWS_IoT/README.md

-# Live Tweet App
+# AWS IoT
-This repository contains the code for a live tweet streaming and sentiment analysis application.
+This repository contains the code for a live IoT streaming and analysis application.